assembler/attachinary/README.md

 ## Installation

 First, make sure that you have [cloudinary gem](https://github.com/cloudinary/cloudinary_gem) installed and properly configured.
-Also, make sure that you have following line in head section of your application layout file:

-	<%= cloudinary_js_config %>

-Then, add following line to your `Gemfile`:
+Add following line to your `Gemfile`:

     gem 'attachinary'

-Run following rake command in terminal to create necessary tables:
+Specify which ORM you wish to use by adding following line to your `application.rb` file (or custom initializer):

+	require "attachinary/orm/YOUR_ORM" # active_record or mongoid

+If you're using `ActiveRecord` ORM, then run following lines to generate required table:

 	rake attachinary:install:migrations
 	rake db:migrate

-Add following line in your `routes.rb` file to mount the engine:
+Next, add following line in your `routes.rb` file:

 	mount Attachinary::Engine => "/attachinary"

+It will generate '/attachinary/cors' which will be used for iframe file transfers (for unsupported browsers).

+Finally, make sure that you have following line in head section of your application layout file:

+	<%= cloudinary_js_config %>